 If you like hiking and are feeling energetic then the walk from the bottom of the mountain to the top of Phnom Kulen is highly recommended.
 A more detailed description can be found on the forum.

-It’s worth planning your day, as it’s also possible to visit Banteay Srei region on the way back.
+It’s also possible to visit Banteay Srei region on the way back.
 However if you do wish to see the temples (Banteay Srei and Banteay Samre), you will also need an Angkor pass.

 Alternatively, another nice way to complete the day is with a visit to Beng Mealea, only 7 kilometres away from Phnom Kulen.
 Surrounded by a 1.2 km wide moat, Beng Mealea is a beautiful temple to visit, still engulfed in jungle overgrowth and untouched.